String topology for stacks: Topological stacks

-We can cover $Y$ by opens over which this arrow exists, because $A\to Y$ is a local cofibration and $X_1\to X_0$ a local fibration.
+Let us remark that both $Z\to U$ and $Y\to U$ are finite proper maps of Hausdorff spaces.
+Thus we can cover $U$ by open subsets $U_i$, such that for every $i$, both $Z_i=U_i\cap Z$ and $Y_i=Y\cap U_i$ admit liftings to $X_0$ of their morphisms to $\X$.
+We thus reduce to the case that we have $Z\to X_0$, $Y\to X_0$, and $A\to X_1$.
+Next, we need to construct the dotted arrow in We can cover $Y$ by opens over which this arrow exists, because $A\to Y$ is a local cofibration and $X_1\to X_0$ a local fibration.
 Then for a point $u\in U$ we choose an open neighborhood in $U$ small enough such that the preimage in $Y$ is a disjoint union of sets over with the dotted arrow exists.
 Passing to such a neighborhood of $u$ reduces to the case that the dotted arrow exists.
 Then there is nothing left to prove. \end{pf}